Why Price Always Follows Liquidity

 Step 3: Price Is Drawn to the Pool

 The institution begins positioning.
-This moves price toward the liquidity pool.
+This pushes price toward the cluster.
 Other traders see the move and add momentum (breakout traders, momentum followers).

 Step 4: The Pool Gets Triggered

-Price reaches the liquidity level.
+Price reaches the level.
 The resting orders trigger:

 - Stop-losses execute (providing counter-party orders)